Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Since the chimney pokes out of the top of your tent, you don’t want sparks dropping onto your roof and potentially lighting your tent on fire.

-If your stove doesn’t come with one, you may want to consider purchasing it separately.
+If your stove doesn’t come with a spark arrester, consider purchasing one separately.

 FAQs About Tent Stoves